 - Individuals with “serious” other psychiatric disorders – – were excluded.
 This decision on who to exclude was made by a study physician.
 Also since patients were recruited from an inpatient detoxification program, they may be more motivated for change than your average patient.
 This introduces two concerns.
 First, whether the findings from this study can be applied to the population of individuals with opioid use disorder is not clear.
 Second, those with more psychiatric comorbidities could have greater difficulty with day-to-day tasks, including but not limited to taking a medication.
 So, daily medication use may be a greater challenge, which might favor Vivitrol which is administered once every 4 weeks.
 Also, an agonist treatment with some – albeit minimal – potential for misuse may be more of a concern for those with other substance use disorders.
 Given the study design, it is not possible to answer many of these questions but they are important to applying study results and informing future work.

 - For individuals & families seeking recovery: If you or your loved one has an opioid use disorder, Suboxone and Vivitrol both may help reduce craving and protect against relapse.
 Vivitrol, however, may be harder to start as it requires a period of at least a few days of opioid abstinence.
-These medications are not cure-alls – more than half of individuals relapsed during this 6-month study, even in the highly rigorous and controlled circumstances of a clinical trial as was the case here.
-More research is needed to further improve outcomes for individuals with opioid use disorder.
+These medications are not cure-alls – more than half of individuals relapsed during this 6-month study, even in the highly rigorous and controlled circumstances of a clinical trial.

-- For scientists: In this multisite randomized controlled trial comparing Suboxone to Vivitrol on relapse risk (i.e., 4 consecutive weeks of opioid use) over 6 months among individuals recently entering detoxification with a plan to transition to outpatient treatment, Suboxone outperformed Vivitrol, primarily because more individuals assigned to Suboxone were able to get started on the medication right away.
-While there are many potential next steps, primary among these are investigations of medication moderators, as well as how to boost medication outcomes given that even in this highly rigorous trial, more than half of the Suboxone group relapsed.
+- For scientists: In this multisite randomized controlled trial Suboxone outperformed Vivitrol, primarily because more individuals assigned to Suboxone were able to get started on the medication right away.
+We need additional investigations into medication moderators, as well as how to boost medication outcomes given that even in this highly rigorous trial, more than half of participants relapsed.

 - For policy makers: Suboxone and Vivitrol both help reduce craving and protect against relapse.
 Vivitrol, however, may be harder to start as it requires a period of at least a few days of opioid abstinence.
-Policies to increase the dissemination of these evidence-based medications for opioid use disorder would likely decrease the health, criminal justice, and financial burdens attributable to the opioid overdose epidemic and opioid use more broadly.
-Also, these medications are not cure-alls – more than half of individuals relapsed during the 6 month trial, even in the highly rigorous and controlled circumstances of a clinical trial as was the case here.
-Funding for research on other types of clinical and recovery support services is needed to further improve outcomes for individuals with opioid use disorder.
+While these medications are not cure-alls – more than half of individuals relapsed during the 6 month trial, even in the highly rigorous and controlled clinical trial, policies to increase the dissemination of these evidence-based medications would still likely decrease the health, criminal justice, and financial burdens attributable to the opioid epidemic.
+Funding for research on other types of clinical and recovery support services is greatly needed to further improve individual outcomes.

 - For treatment professionals and treatment systems: Suboxone and Vivitrol both may help reduce craving and protect against relapse.
 Vivitrol, however, may be harder to start as it requires a period of at least a few days of opioid abstinence.
 If choosing between one or the other to reduce opioid use: Suboxone is the better choice in outpatient settings, while Suboxone and Vivitrol will fare similarly, on average, in an inpatient setting, where programs have the benefit of an extended detoxification if needed.
-Also, these medications are not cure-alls – more than half of individuals relapsed during the 6-month trial, even in highly rigorous and controlled circumstances of a clinical trial as was the case here.
-More research is needed to further improve outcomes for individuals with opioid use disorder.
-For example, research on what types of other clinical and recovery support services can be integrated with medication to potentially improve outcomes is needed.
-Also, studies that investigate which individuals, in particular, may be more or less likely to benefit the most from each specific medication are needed.
+These medications are not cure-alls – more than half of individuals relapsed during the 6 month trial, so more research is needed on clinical and recovery support services that can be integrated with these medications to improve outcomes.